michaelgraemeshort/michaelgraemeshort.github.io/certs.md

 title: Certificates
 ---

 Yes, they're all from SoloLearn.
 Great app, by the way.
-Exceedingly rigorous.

 ![Python 3 Tutorial](SoloLearn/python_3.jpg)